Well-Child Checkup: 4 Years

 When riding a bike, your child should wear a helmet with the strap fastened.
 While roller-skating or using a scooter or skateboard, it’s safest to wear wrist guards, elbow pads, and knee pads, and a helmet.

 Keep using a car seat until your child outgrows it.
-(For many children, this happens around age 4 and a weight of at least 40 pounds.)
+This is when your child's height or weight exceeds the forward-facing limit for their car seat.
+Check your car seat owner's manual for the specific height or weight.
 Ask the healthcare provider if there are state laws regarding car seat use that you need to know about.

 Once your child outgrows the car seat, switch to a high-back booster seat.
 This allows the seat belt to fit properly.
 A booster seat should be used until your child is 4 feet 9 inches tall and between 8 and 12 years of age.
 All children younger than 13 years old should sit in the back seat.